Skip to main content

 4. Glucose Oscillation - 12.5%

-The mean amplitude of glycemic excursion (MAGE) is a measure of how intense your glucose spikes and dips are in a day.
+The mean amplitude of glycemic excursion (MAGE) measures how intense your glucose spikes and dips are in a day.
 It is defined as the average of readings that exceed one standard deviation of the daily mean.

 5. BMI - 12.5%